 I’ll work with you to keep up a strong cadence to complete your applications as well as ensuring that the paperwork is complete and captures all of the necessary elements.
 I will make myself available as needed to provide you and your parents’ active support throughout the entire admissions process.

 The entire application process is quite confusing and very involved.
 I will be available to answer questions quickly about the correspondence that you will receive from your Congressional representatives, from the Service Academy admissions offices and from others involved in the process like DODMERB and the evaluating officer(s) that will interview the applicant.

 Interview Prep Sessions

-Most applicants will go through several interviews to obtain a Congressional nomination and a Service Academy appointment.
+Most applicants will go through several interviews to obtain a Congressional nomination, an ROTC scholarship and a Service Academy appointment.
 I will work with you to ensure that you are comfortable with the kinds of questions that you will be asked.
-Using a foundation to respond to questions, you can be confident during both your Congressional nomination interview as well as the Service Academy Liaison interview.
+Using a foundation to respond to questions, you can be confident during both your Congressional nomination interview as well as the Service Academy Liaison and ROTC interviews.

 Letters of Recommendations

 It is helpful to add recommendation letters to your admissions file at each of the service academies (and Congressional offices) with which you apply.
 Generally, you are requested to seek recommendations from a teacher or principal, a community leader and a coach or mentor.
 I will provide written guidance as well as any direct assistance requested by your ‘recommenders’ to help them capture the important points to cover.

 Extracurricular Activities / Leadership / Athletics